storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+ - New, optional interface to open a database like:

+      var db = window.sqlitePlugin.openDatabase({name: "DB"});

  - [Improvements in the form of PRAGMAs & multiple database files (bug fix)](http://brodyspark.blogspot.com/2012/12/improvements-to-phonegap-sqliteplugin.html).
  - The Android version is now maintained in this location as [announced here](http://brodyspark.blogspot.com/2012/12/phonegap-sqliteplugin-for-ios-android.html).